Getting your Trinity Audio player ready...

 “Not really… Everyone else knew what I did.
 Your reaction surprised me.”

 Unlike the others, Nate forced me to reevaluate my actions in the archway.
-And it placed me in an uncomfortable feeling.
-I had no time to summon a spell.
+And it made me uncomfortable.

 But I wasn’t scared, right?
 I wasn’t a coward, right?
 I felt rage and hatred!